✅ Jammed Winch — Free It Without Breaking Anything

 Lubrication

-Lubrication is crucial to keep the moving parts of the winch operating smoothly.
+Lubrication is central to keep the moving parts of the winch operating smoothly.

 Over time, lubricants can dry out, or dirt can mix with the lubricant, diminishing its effectiveness.
 Regularly apply a suitable lubricant to the winch’s gears, bearings, and cable.